qtepics/qtepics.github.io/index.md

-The EPICS QT Framework is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The EPICS QT Framework is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, version 3 only.

 The EPICS QT Framework is distributed in the hope that it will be useful, but __WITHOUT ANY WARRANTY__; without even the implied warranty of __MERCHANTABILITY